The Three Caballeros: Plot

 The film, celebrating Donald Duck's 10th anniversary, consists of seven segments, each connected by a common theme.
 In the film, it is Donald Duck's birthday (namely Friday the 13th), and he receives three presents from friends in Latin America.
 The first present is a film projector, which shows him a documentary about birds called "Aves Raras".
 The first segment of the documentary tells the story of Pablo, a penguin seeking the warm weather of Equatorial South America.
 The next segment details some of the odd birds of Latin America.
-During this part documentary, he learns about the Aracuan Bird, who received his name because of his eccentric song.
+During this part of the documentary, he learns about the Aracuan Bird, who received his name because of his eccentric song.
 The documentary then shifts to the perspective of a man narrating a story from his childhood, where he discovers and befriends a donkey with the wings of a condor in Uruguay.

-The next present is a book given to Donald by José.
+The next present is a book given to Donald by José, a native of Brazil.
 This book tells of Bahia (spelled "Baía" in the film), which is one of Brazil's 26 states.
 José shrinks them both down so that they can enter the book.
 Donald and José meet up with several of the locals, who dance a lively samba, and Donald ends up pining for one girl Yaya, the cookie seller, but fails and gets jealous of another man.
 After the journey, Donald and José leave the book.

 Upon returning, Donald realizes that he is too small to open his third present.
 José shows Donald how to use "black magic" to return himself to the proper size.
 After opening the present, he meets Panchito, a native of Mexico.
 The trio take the name "The Three Caballeros" and have a short celebration.
 Panchito then presents Donald's next present, a piñata.
 Panchito tells Donald of the tradition behind the piñata.
 José and Panchito then blindfold Donald, and have him attempt to break open the piñata, eventually revealing many surprises.
 The celebration draws to a close when Donald is fired away by firecrackers in the shape of a ferocious toy bull (with which the firecrackers are lit by José with his cigar).

 Throughout the film, the Aracuan Bird appears at random moments.
 He usually taunts everyone with his madcap antics, sometimes stealing José's cigar and trying to make José jealous.
 His most famous gag is when he re-routes a train that Donald and José are riding on by drawing new tracks, causing the train to disassemble.

 The film consists of seven segments: